NataliDe/halloween_animation/README.md

 ## How It Works

-1. **Spider Animation**:
+1. **Spooky Background and Spider Animation**:
-   - When the user checks the switch, the spider starts descending from the top.
+   - When the switch is toggled, the background changes to a spooky Halloween theme, and the spider animates downward on the screen.
-   - After the spider reaches its destination, it will start moving left to right indefinitely.

 2. **Sound Effect**:
    - The spider plays a sound effect when clicked.

-3. **Interactive Switch**:
-   - Toggling the switch activates the spider's movement and the background change.

-4. **Halloween Fun Facts**:
+3. **Halloween Fun Facts**:
    - A small section below the switch shares some interesting Halloween trivia to engage users.

 ## Instructions